AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Application of polynomial chaos expansion for uncertainty quantification

 or in matrix notation

-The objective is to solve this equation for $\{u\}$; it can be expressed using matrix notation with the assumption of $m> P +1 $:
+Our primary goal is to solve the equation for $\{u\}$.
+Assuming $m > P + 1$, we can express this in matrix notation:

-By combining Eqs. \ref{eq:mean}, \ref{eq:var}, \ref{eq:weight} and \ref{eq:f_matrix}, the mean and variance of system outputs can be quantitatively evaluated by considering the uncertainty of input variables.
+With this solution, we can leverage Eqs. \ref{eq:mean_rephrased}, \ref{eq:var_rephrased}, and \ref{eq:weight_rephrased} to quantitatively assess the mean and variance of system outputs.
+This integrated approach allows us to directly account for the impact of uncertainty in our input variables.
 In the preceding system of equations, the matrix $[A]$ is referred to as the design matrix because it contains information about the polynomial values that the design samples \cite{Kumar2016}.
 In least-squares-based regression, the design matrix $[A]$ plays a pivotal role.
 Therefore, the sampling method and the number of samples significantly affect the instancing of the design matrix.
 Various sampling strategies, such as the Latin hypercube \cite{helton2003latin}, the Sobol sequence \cite{sobol1967distribution}, and random sampling \cite{etikan2017sampling} can be used to build the design matrix.
-The influence of various sampling techniques and the number of total samples was studied in the previous works \cite{Kumar2020, hosder2006non, kumar2021quantitative, kumar2022multi}, and it was concluded that more than twice as many samples, $2(P+1)$, as PC coefficients are needed to ensure accuracy.
+The influence of various sampling techniques and the number of total samples was studied in the previous works \cite{Kumar2020,hosder2006non, kumar2021quantitative,kumar2022multi}, and it was concluded that more than twice as many samples, $2(P+1)$, as coefficients are needed to ensure accuracy.